Windows 10 Power Options and Intune – we do see a few queries in the community space on this topic.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Power

-The commands to set the values for “Put the computer to sleep” and “Turn off the display” to Never for all scenarios is as
+The commands to set the values for “Put the computer to sleep” and “Turn off the display” to Never for all scenarios are as

 powercfg -change -monitor-timeout-ac 0 powercfg -change -monitor-timeout-dc 0 powercfg -change -standby-timeout-ac 0 powercfg -change -standby-timeout-dc 0

-I am no scripting expert and as such these script examples are for illustration purposes only and you may find this elementary!
+I am no scripting expert, so these script examples are only for illustration.
+You may find this elementary!

 powercfg -change -monitor-timeout-ac 0 powercfg -change -monitor-timeout-dc 0 powercfg -change -standby-timeout-ac 0 powercfg -change -standby-timeout-dc 0 $Path = "HKLM:\SYSTEM\CurrentControlSet\Control\Session Manager\Power" $Name = "HiberbootEnabled" $value = "0" #Check if $Path exist.
 If not, create $Path and then add the item and set value.
 If (!(Test-Path $Path)) { New-Item -Path $Path -Force | Out-Null New-ItemProperty -Path $Path -Name $Name -Value $value -PropertyType DWORD -Force | Out-Null } ELSE { New-ItemProperty -Path $Path -Name $Name -Value $value -PropertyType DWORD -Force | Out-Null }

-This post was just to present my ideas and approach when it comes to managing Windows 10 Power Options from Intune.
-However, I would be very keen to hear back from you, about your ideas, and the approach that you have taken while working on this particular topic for any projects or within your own environment.
+This post presented my ideas for managing Windows 10 Power Options from Intune.
+However, I would be very keen to hear from you about your ideas and your approach while working on this topic for any projects or within your environment.

 Well, that was it for today.

 If you are reading my article for the first time, here is a link to my profile from where you can access all my other articles.
-Give them a read as well!
+Please give them a read as well!

-Last but not the least, continue to stay safe…
+Last but not least, continue to stay safe…

 You script doesn’t correctly define $registryPath